johnrm174/model-railway-signalling/README.md

 * Improved initial synchronisation of layout state following DCC connect
 * Added ability to inhibit flashing aspects for signal approach control
 * Added ability to specify the same GPIO sensor for signal passed and signal approached
+* New functionality to allow copying of route definitions and route buttons:
+    * NX route definitions can now be copied within the Route Button configuration.
+    * Copying of Route Buttons will now bring across all individual route definitions.
+    * Makes it easier to define laddered routes with minor differences between them.
 * Minor Improvements to the DCC Programming utility